AstraZeneca PLC – Annual report – 31 December 2025

 The Group’s deferred tax assets and liabilities are calculated using tax rates that are expected to apply in the period when the liability is settled or the asset realised based on tax rates that have been enacted or substantively enacted by the reporting date.
 Deferred tax liabilities relating to assets recognised because of a business combination which may qualify for intellectual property incentives are measured at the relevant statutory tax rate.
 Deferred tax assets and liabilities are offset in the Consolidated Statement of Financial Position if, and only if, the taxable entity has a legally enforceable right to set off current tax assets and liabilities, and the Deferred tax assets and liabilities relate to taxes levied by the same taxation authority on the same taxable entity.

-Liabilities for uncertain tax positions require management to make judgements of potential exposures in relation to tax audit issues.
-Tax benefits are not recognised unless the tax positions will probably be accepted by the tax authorities.
-This is based upon management’s interpretation of applicable laws and regulations and the expectation of how the tax authority will resolve the matter.
-Once considered probable of not being accepted, management reviews each material tax benefit and reflects the effect of the uncertainty in determining the related taxable result.
+Liabilities for uncertain tax positions require management to make judgements of potential exposures in relation to tax audit issues based upon interpretation of applicable laws and regulations and the expectation of how the tax authority will resolve the matter.
+Tax benefits are recognised when it is probable the tax positions will be accepted by the tax authorities.
+When a position is not considered probable of being accepted, management reviews each material tax benefit and reflects the effect of the uncertainty in determining the related taxable result.
+This is measured using either the most likely amount or the expected value amount depending on which method the entity expects to better predict the resolution of the uncertainty.

-Further details of the estimates and assumptions made in determining our recorded liability for transfer pricing contingencies and other tax contingencies are included in Note 30 to the Financial Statements from page 211.
+Further details of the estimates and assumptions made in determining our recorded liability for transfer pricing contingencies and other tax contingencies are included in Note 30 to the Financial Statements from page 189.

 30 Commitments, contingent liabilities and contingent assets (extract)